mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     * allows a JVM implementation to allocate memory via native calls
     * aims to avoid copying the buffer’s contents to (or from) an intermediate buffer before (or after) each invocation of a native I/O operation
-* to reduce the overhead of allocating and deallocating memory, Netty implements pooling with the interface `ByteBufAllocator`
+* two `ByteBufAllocator` implementations
     * `PooledByteBufAllocator`
+        * pools ByteBuf instances to improve performance and minimize memory fragmentation
+        * uses memory allocation `jemalloc`
     * `UnpooledByteBufAllocator`
+        * doesn’t pool ByteBuf instances and returns a new instance every time it’s called
-* Whenever you act on data by calling ChannelInboundHandler.channelRead() or ChannelOutboundHandler.write(), you need to ensure that there are no resource leaks.
+* whenever you act on data by calling `ChannelInboundHandler.channelRead()` or `ChannelOutboundHandler.write()`, you need to ensure that there are no resource leaks
 * Netty uses reference counting to handle pooled ByteBufs
-* Because consuming inbound data and releasing it is such a common task, Netty provides a special ChannelInboundHandler implementation called SimpleChannelInboundHandler
-    * This implementation will automatically release a message once it’s consumed by channelRead0()
+* `SimpleChannelInboundHandler` (`ChannelInboundHandler` implementation) will automatically release a message once it’s consumed by `channelRead0()`
-    * It’s important not only to release resources but also to notify the ChannelPromise
-    * Otherwise a situation might arise where a ChannelFutureListener has not been notified about a message that has been handled
-    * it is the responsibility of the user to call ReferenceCountUtil.release() if a message is consumed or discarded and not passed to the next ChannelOutboundHandler in the ChannelPipeline
+    * `channelRead()` has in finally block: `ReferenceCountUtil.release()`
-    * If the message reaches the actual transport layer, it will be released automatically when it’s written or the Channel is closed
+    * if the message reaches the actual transport layer, it will be released automatically when it’s written or the Channel is closed
-* when a `ChannelInboundHandler` implementation overrides `channelRead()`, it is responsible for explicitly releasing the memory associated with pooled `ByteBuf` instances `ReferenceCountUtil.release(msg)`
-    * SimpleChannelInboundHandler releases resources automatically, you shouldn’t store references to any messages for later use, as these will become invalid

 ### ChannelPipeline
 * ChannelPipeline